Our basis for sustainability

 In the area of investments, a decisive factor for success is the question of how sustainable a product is.

-LHI has a sustainability advisory board consisting of employees from different departments of the LHI and one external advisor; in future this will be two external advisors.
+LHI has a sustainability advisory board consisting of employees from different departments of the LHI and two external advisors.
 The Advisory Board meets at least twice a year.

 LHI has established reporting with the basic aim of fully meeting all requirements of the EU Disclosure and Taxonomy Regulation.
 In addition to the Sustainability Advisory Board, a project group will elaborate specific implementation proposals by the end of the first quarter of 2021, as to how existing reports may need to be supplemented, provided that the requirements have not already been fulfilled.